dchen71/datasciencecoursera/Data Science Capstone/model_pres.md

 * Machne Translation
 * Text prediction

+The goal of the model will be to be able to predict text that will be typed.

 The model
 ========================================================

-The goals of the model is to be able to accurately predict the text that is being typed.
-The model is similar to a more primitive version of the backoff models in which it is highly dependent on the text preceding what is being predicted.

 ## Preprocessing
-Datasets from twitter, blogs and news are used.
-They are processed to remove extra spaces, swears, and punctuation.
-The text is then further processed to 1grams, 2grams, and 3grams.
+Datasets came from twitter, blogs and news.
+They are processed to remove extra spaces, swears, and punctuation and converted into up to 3grams.

 ## Model
-The model is dependent on the number of words input.
-For single word predictions, it relies on indexing based on the first character input and then on the highest frequent word.
-The phrases with two words, the model does two things.
-If the first word was seen before, it will return the highest seen phrase containing that word.
-If it has not, then it will return the highest occuring word from the single word list.
-Phrases with 3 words follows the same example and will predict based on the last two words of the phrase if possible.
+The model is based on Katz Backoff model.
+For n-1 grams, the prediction is based on the occurence of the word before in the training text.
+The model should become better with increased training data and can be improved with predictions based on text input as well.

 Model Performance
 ========================================================